1 Bg 9-1972: The Most Confidential Knowledge

 > elements of devotional service one is elevated to spiritual

-> s heart is thus cleared of material contamination, one
+> s heart is cleared of the material contamination, one

 > can understand this science of Krsna.
 Simply to understand